tokkiwa/ImageTextCoding/README.md

 ## Training
 Our training code is based on CompressAI.
 Please run `lic/train.sh` with specification of the models, datasets and parameters.

+## Ackownledgement
+Our codes are based on [MISC](https://github.com/lcysyzxdxc/MISC), [CompressAI](https://github.com/InterDigitalInc/CompressAI), [GPTZip](https://github.com/erika-n/GPTzip) and [DiffBIR](https://github.com/XPixelGroup/DiffBIR).
+We thank the authors for releasing their excellent work.